Skip to main content

 In franchise law, the territory is a contractual promise — the franchisor will not sell another unit to anyone else inside your defined area.
 How that area is defined determines whether the promise is meaningful.

 Three common patterns: (1) <strong>pure radius</strong> (e.g., "5 miles around your shop") — fuzzy edges and meaningless in dense urban metros where 5 miles can cover a million people; (2) <strong>metro statistical area</strong> — broad and ambiguous, often shared between multiple operators with vague "primary" assignments; (3) <strong>pure zip-code list</strong> — precise but rigid, and can leave gaps.
-Polar Tint uses a hybrid: a 2-mile radius around the shop OR the area containing 50,000 people, whichever is smaller.
+Polar Tint uses a hybrid: a protected radius around the shop OR the area containing a protected area, whichever is smaller.
 The geography-plus-demographics combo gives every operator a right-sized protected area regardless of market density.

 How Polar Tint maps a territory

 The boundary goes into Schedule 1 of your franchise agreement.
-It is immutable for the initial 5-year term.
+It is immutable for the initial renewable term.
 At renewal, both parties can agree to adjust (typically expanding into an adjacent protected area as the operator scales toward a second shop).

 What protected does not protect against

-Protected territory does NOT mean exclusive customer rights — a customer who lives outside your 2-mile / 50k area can still drive into your shop, and you welcome them.
+Protected territory does NOT mean exclusive customer rights — a customer who lives outside your protected / 50k area can still drive into your shop, and you welcome them.
 It also doesn't protect against the franchisor opening company-owned shops outside your protected area (Polar Tint does not currently operate company shops, but the right is preserved).
 And it doesn't protect against changes in distribution — if a national fleet contract goes through Polar Tint corporate, that's separate revenue from your retail territory.

 Ready to dig deeper?